CentreForDigitalHumanities/I-analyzer/documentation/How-to-add-a-new-corpus-to-Ianalyzer.md

 - `-s 1990-01-01` sets different start date for indexing
 - `-e 2000-12-31` sets different end data for indexing
 - `-d` specifies that an existing index of `CORPUSNAME_ES_INDEX` should be deleted first (if not specified, defaults to `False`, meaning that extra data can be added while existing data is not overwritten)

+The start and end date flags are passed on the `sources` function of the corpus (see above).
+If you did not utilise them there, they will not do anything.